-The IVRDPServer::port attribute has been replaced with IVRDPServer::ports, which
+The IVRDPServer::port attribute has been replaced with IVRDPServer::ports, which is a comma-separated list of ports or ranges of ports.

 An IRemoteDisplayInfo::port" attribute has been added for querying the actual port VRDP server listens on.

 An IConsoleCallback::onRemoteDisplayInfoChange() notification callback has been added.